gitroll-dev/gitroll-profile-card/README.md

 - `tokyoNight`
 - `nord`

-To use a theme, simply add the `theme` query parameter to the image URL.
+To use a preset theme, simply add the `theme` query parameter to the image URL.

 ## Contributing